 Lean MonthsJune, July, August

-m Bhutan traverse from west to east is extremely exciting journey passing from idyllic west to old fashion charms of far east through gamut of vegetation, which also gives a fascinating insight into its ever changing landscapes and lesser-known eastern quarter before crossing over the southern border into India.
+Bhutan Traverse Tour from west to east Bhutan is extremely exciting journey passing from idyllic west to old fashioned charms of far east through gamut of vegetation, which also gives a fascinating insight into its ever changing landscapes and lesser-known eastern quarter before crossing over the southern border into India.

 Our odyssey across this emerald jewel of the Kingdom begins in the West, through towns of Paro, Thimphu and Punakha.
 Then journey through the cultural heartland of Bumthang.
 Savor the distinct corners of the country as you slowly travel further and further back in time.
-Work your way to the Eastern-most outpost of the Kingdom, including the remote villages of Trashiyangtse.
-Exit into India via beautiful and rarely visited Assam. * All small group journeys are scheduled to visit at least one festival, allowing you the unique opportunity to experience lively festivities that attract thousands of villagers from far and near.
+Work your way to the Eastern-most outpost of the Kingdom and exit into India via beautiful and rarely visited Assam.* All small group journeys are scheduled to visit at least one festival, allowing you the unique opportunity to experience lively festivities that attract thousands of villagers from afar and near.
 There are some exciting short walks, most of which are optional.

 Ps.
-Almost always the tour starts in West, but some Bhutan Traverse tours also start in the east and ends in the west to time with the festival and also for favorable weather (eastern part being much warmer)
+Almost always the tour starts in West, but some Bhutan Traverse tours also start in the east and ends in the west (mentioned in the Detailed Trip brochure), in order to fit with the festival or for favorable weather conditions (eastern part is warmer and lower).

-Please note that one day of Bumthang may be used for Ura or Mongar to attend their respective festivals.
+Please note that one day out of Bumthang is used for Ura or Mongar to attend their respective festivals.

-Day 11: Drive to Mongar The long drive east from Jakar to Mongar, passes through Ura village, crosses Thrumshing La pass (3800m)with spectacular mountain views into Sengor village.
+Day 11: Drive to Mongar This long but a beautiful drive east from Jakar to Mongar, passes through Ura village, crosses Thrumshing La pass (3800m)with spectacular mountain vista into Sengor village.
 Then the road descends through ever changing vegetation, until it hits the lowest point in Kuri Zampa at 570m above the sea level.
 From here it is little over 1100m climb to the town of Mongar located on the hillside.
 It is a long drive, but nonetheless a scenic one, with opportunity to see wide varieties of flora and fauna.
 Overnight hotel in Mongar.